L1lith/Sandhands/UPDATES.md

 # Updates

+## 1.8.1
+Hammered out more bugs and disabled a small broken feature.
+Added more tests, we're at 148 now :)

 ## 1.8.0
 Stability/Security Update.
 All of the dependencies have been updated and some minor bugs have been fixed.